chef/knife-openstack/README.md

 knife openstack server create
 -----------------------------

 Provisions a new server in an OpenStack Compute cloud and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
 The main assumption is a baseline OS installation exists (provided by the provisioning).
 It is primarily intended for Chef Client systems that talk to a Chef server.
-By default the server is bootstrapped using the [ubuntu10.04-gems](https://github.com/opscode/chef/blob/master/chef/lib/chef/knife/bootstrap/ubuntu10.04-gems.erb) template.
-This can be overridden using the `-d` or `--template-file` command options.
+By default the server is bootstrapped using the [chef-full](https://github.com/opscode/chef/blob/master/chef/lib/chef/knife/bootstrap/chef-full.erb) template (default after the 10.10 release).
+This may be overridden using the `-d` or `--template-file` command options.
+If the OpenStack server uses floating IP addresses, they will need to be allocated to the project through the Dashboard and may be associated with the new node with the `-F` flag.

 knife openstack server delete
 -----------------------------

-Deletes an existing server in the currently configured OpenStack Compute cloud account. <b>PLEASE NOTE</b> - this does not delete the associated node and client objects from the Chef server.
+Deletes an existing server in the currently configured OpenStack Compute cloud account.
+If a floating IP address has been assigned to the node, it is disassociated automatically by the OpenStack server. <b>PLEASE NOTE</b> - this does not delete the associated node and client objects from the Chef server without using the `-P` option to purge the client.

 knife openstack server list
 ---------------------------